jerryAFK/GenAI-ChatBot/README.md

-# 📄 PDF Chatbot using Groq API & Streamlit (Hugging Face Deployment)
+# 📄 PDF Chatbot using Groq API & Streamlit

 ## 🚀 Overview
 This **PDF-based AI chatbot** allows users to upload PDFs and ask questions about the document's content.
 It extracts relevant information from PDFs and generates AI-powered responses using **Groq API (Llama 3 or Mixtral models)**.
 This chatbot is designed to run on **Hugging Face Spaces** using **Streamlit**.

 ## ✨ Features
 - 📂 **Upload PDFs** and extract text